mucherino/teaching/GPU/matrix-by-matrix.md

 	Transferring the result to the RAM ... done in 6.1e-05 seconds Verifying the results ... done in 0.000267 seconds, results are OK

-## An exercise on a simpler CUDA program
+## A little exercise on a simpler CUDA program

 We consider now the problem of summing up two $n$-dimensional vectors.
 The CUDA code is provided in the file [vectorsum.cu](./vectorsum.cu).
 It initially generates